zsviczian/obsidian-excalidraw-plugin/README.md

 ## Say Thank You
 If you are enjoying Excalidraw then please support my work and enthusiasm by buying me a coffee on [https://ko-fi/zsolt](https://ko-fi.com/zsolt).

-Please also help spread the word by sharing about Obsidian Excalidraw Plugin on Twitter, Reddit, or any other social media platform you regularly use.
+Please also help spread the word by sharing about the Obsidian Excalidraw Plugin on Twitter, Reddit, or any other social media platform you regularly use.

 You can find me on Twitter [@zsviczian](https://twitter.com/zsviczian), and on my blog [zsolt.blog](https://zsolt.blog).